Jump to content

 Your work in communities is the most powerful tool we have to evidence the impact of investment and make the case for bold change.
 Join us for this interactive session to map out what the new electoral map means for your community and reflect on how to leverage your local expertise to shape the national agenda.
 Don't just watch the change happen—drive it.

 With the legislative landscape in Wales moving at a rapid pace, staying compliant requires more than just a quick scan of the news.
-This essential briefing provides a definitive roadmap of the changes affecting social housing in 2026.
+This essential briefing, led by Elly Lock and the legal experts at Devonshires, provides a definitive roadmap of the changes affecting social housing in 2026.

 2.30pm Coffee, networking and exhibition viewing